 Currently, Pennsylvania OHV regulations, which are part of the Vehicle Code (75 Pa.
-Code, §77011), only apply to certain OHVs.
-Some recreational vehicles, such as off-highway motorcycles, are not eligible for registration.
+Code, §77011), apply only to ATVs, side-by-sides (SxS), and snowmobiles.
+Other vehicles, such as off-highway motorcycles and rock crawlers, are not covered.
+ATVs are defined as follows: